North-West-Wind/peertube-livechat-twitch/peertube-to-twitch/README.md

 # peertube-to-twitch
 This is a Twitch extension that shows PeerTube chat on a Twitch stream as a component.
 If it is successfully reviewed and published, it will be named "PeerTube Bridge".

+I may scrap this idea because Twitch is probably not too happy about bridging with PeerTube.
+In that case, use `double-bridge` instead.

 ## Configuration
 This extension is meant to be used by the streamer.
 The streamer must configure the following (only) 2 options for it to work:
 - Your PeerTube instance URL